zoeyg/public-write-ups/csaw-2020/web-real-time-chat.md

 ### Going out of TURN

 There was a lot of reading RFCs to construct the packets, and then using wireshark to investigate the packets being sent and received.
-STUN requests basically consist of a header that includes a message type, length, a magic cookie value, and a transaction id, and a series of attributes.
+STUN requests basically consist of a header that includes a message type, length, a magic cookie value, and a transaction id; as well as a series of attributes composed of a type, length, and value.
 Capturing a few packets from the site itself, sent by the browsers helped in deciphering the structure.

 #### Allocation Request

-According to the RFC, the first of three requests we need is an allocation request.
+According to the RFC and hackerone write-up, the first of three requests we need to send is an allocation request.
 The following code should build it.

 ```python
 CONNECTBIND_REQUEST = b'\x00\x0b'